These tips for yoga etiquette ensure that the studio remains a peaceful space that runs smoothly for all to come and practice in.

 Please put your phones on silent or leave them in the car.

 It is distracting to both students and staff members to have phones buzzing and ringing loudly in the cubbies.
 Avoiding this contributes to keeping the studio a calm and relaxing place to be.
+Cell phones are not permitted in the practice space.

 If mats are set up, please leave them where they are.